Siddharth-god/RTL-synthesis-VSD-workshop/README.md

 Our design has active high reset that's why synthesis given us inverter before the reset pin.
 You can see in the image below we have _Not_ gate attached to _Reset_.

+- Design after synthesis dff_const 1

 ![Alt Text](Day3_snaps/dff_const1_synthesis.png)

+- Number of flops in design

 ![Alt Text](Day3_snaps/dff_const1_onedffcell.png)